 At Mason on Main one of the owners makes custom bowties and his partner, who is an art teacher at a public school, gives community art classes upstairs on Saturdays to kids.

 The projects are $10 per kid but parents who come with kids are free.

 You will also want to drive a few streets over to Eklektic Alchemy located on 36 N Highland St. This store is like stepping on the set of the tv show Mad Men.

-There are a lot of mid-century furniture and other one of a kind vintage pieces like this travel writer’s suitcase.
+There is a lot of mid-century furniture and other one-of-a-kind vintage pieces like this travel writer’s suitcase.